jabezborja/jabsga/README.md

 Jabsga is an opensource project under MIT License, you can contribute to this project and enter this flying rocket ship landing on the moon.
 Feel free to open a pull requests.

 ## Problems or bugs?
-You can open a issue on this GitHub repo and I will review it right after, thank you!
+You can open a issue on this GitHub repo and I will review it right after, thank you!!